gerarfarias/TaskManagerApp1/README.md

 # TaskManagerApp

 This is a simple Task Manager application built with **ASP.NET Core MVC**.
-It allows you to create, edit, delete, and list tasks using an in-memory repository
+It allows you to create, edit, delete, serach, filter and list tasks using an in-memory repository

 This project was built as part of an ASP.NET Core MVC assignment.